Western Illinois University: Macomb Campus

 You as parents play an integral role in your sons’/daughters’ educational and career development.
 There are a variety of resources that our office provides and we encourage you to look over these services (with your son/daughter) on our home page.
 Please join us on Facebook (Western Illinois Career Services) and Twitter (@WIUCareers).

 Career Exploration: We strongly suggest that you start with the What Can I Do With This Major?
 This site will provide information on what sort of careers are best suited for each academic major.
-Within this link, there is The Occupational Outlook Handbook (from the US Department of Labor), that will provide specific information on careers including what the career entails, the type of education and training that is needed, and the future outlook for each career.
 The O*NET Online link will allow the user to conduct a skills search to match-up with specific occupations.
 These sites are on our home page.

 Internships: More and more employers are requiring that new graduates Must Have experience in their specific career field to even be considered for employment.
 Whether or not these are paid or un-paid internships, the important thing is that students have this "real world" experience completed before they graduate.
 Many employers would like multiple internships completed over the summer months or up to 12 months in duration.
 There are certain majors that require an internship for their curriculum.
 If this is the case, we encourage students to discuss this with their department internship coordinator or department chair.
 Please check out this help information from the National Association of Colleges and employers: A Parent's Guide To Career Development.